 For any unwanted visitors in your garden such as aphids or rodents, be sure to take note of when it happened, how you dealt with it, and how much damage was caused.
 Keep in mind to also record any disease you may see in your landscape.

 Landscaping can be a costly endeavour, so make sure you keep tabs on the expected and actual costs of those big ideas!
-Keep any professional quotes and invoices you gather in your journal and jot down anything you spend at local greenhouses, garden centers, and hardware stores.
+Keep any professional quotes and invoices you gather in your journal and jot down anything you spend at local greenhouses, garden centres, and hardware stores.
 Knowing what you’re spending is a must for maximizing the efficiency of your gardening pursuits, and a gardening journal is the perfect place to keep your numbers organized!

 Your gardening journal’s primary focus should be on visualizing how you want your future garden landscape to look.
 The visions you have now will eventually grow into your dream garden over the coming years, so make sure your gardening journal includes your long-term goals so you better understand the steps it will take to get there.
 Landscaping a garden takes time and money, so journaling out a plan of action is good practice.